About Parks and Recreation

 ASAHI is a form of exercise from Finland, accessible to everyone, of all ages.
 No equipment needed; Sequences are all done in a standing position.

-UPDATED**August classes will be on Tuesdays and Fridays at 9:30am.
+UPDATED** August classes will be on Tuesdays and Fridays at 9:30am.
 Draver Park Trail Head Parking Lot.
-There will be no classes in July.
 Led by Jill Vanatta, Certified Trainer

 Senior Get Together